taofiktafa/taofiktafa/README.md

 ## Work Experience 💼

-- I have worked with couple of institutions over the last twenty years, starting in 2003 where I took an teaching role at Abdu Gusau Polytechnic Talata Mafara (https://agpmafara.edu.ng/), a public technical tertiary institution based in Nigeria.
+- I have worked with couple of institutions over the last twenty years, starting in 2003 when I took an teaching role with Abdu Gusau Polytechnic Talata Mafara (https://agpmafara.edu.ng/), a public technical tertiary institution based in Nigeria.
 I am presently with Federal College of Education (Technical) Gusau Nigeria (https://fcetgusau.edu.ng) as a **Computer Science Educator** involves in training computer science teachers needed at the basic education level.

 ## Education and Training 🎓